automotive-grade-linux/docs-webtemplate/README.md

 Introduction
 ============

-This repository contains AGL documentation website sources, rendering is visible at http://docs.automotivelinux.org This website relies on the generator located in doctools/webdocs.
+This repository contains AGL documentation website template, rendering is visible at http://docs.automotivelinux.org This website relies on the generator located in [docs-tools](https://github.com/automotive-grade-linux/docs-tools)

+TODO: old documentation below.
+Should be rewritten to match new git repo scheme.

 Installing
 ==========